 Following many years of outstanding successes in the Competition, from gaining Gold and Category Winner to many awards for It's Your Neighbourhood entries and Primary School awards it was decided, in 2014, that the Village should be entered in a different Category, namely the 'Village/Town Centre'.

 The Village Primary Schools have continued to be involved with In-Bloom, with their activities ranging from gardening, to using the beach as a teaching resource.

 The "It's Your Neighbourhood" Category continues to have an impact not only on the lives of those involved, but on the lives of the people living in those areas, as not only is there an improvement in environment there is respect for the area with a reduction in anti-social behaviour.
-In 2019, six "Neighbourhoods" have entered the Competition, and it is hoped that this number will increase over the next few years.
+In 2019, seven "Neighbourhoods" successfully entered the Competition, and it is hoped that this number will increase over the next few years.